-On July 1st the state of Florida will enact the HB 21 bill to help fight Florida’s Opioid crisis.
+On July 1st the state of Florida enacted the HB 21 bill to help fight Florida’s Opioid crisis.
 Dr. Ramos has become the local expert on the details and changes surrounding this bill.
 Click on the links below to read communication from Dr. Ramos on this topic.
-The Ramos Center is hosting a town hall meeting in late May to discuss changes in an open forum with local physicians and community leaders.

 Florida’s House Health and Human Services Committee unanimously passed the CS/CS/HB 21: Controlled Substances Bill.
 The bill focused on combating the state’s opioid epidemic – and it starts with us, the physicians.

 The Ramos Center has actively lobbied over a decade to fight against this opioid epidemic, alongside local and state law enforcement, government and non-profit organizations, and is already operating under the regulations that the state bill will put into place – and has been for decades.